Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Introduction

-However, specifying a known reward-preference link is not actually necessary for a structural/generative interpretation (meaning one that assumes preferences optimize a random utility or equivalently that preferences are generated by some conditional probability distribution given demonstrations and reward).
-Letting the link be arbitrary and unknown gives rise to \emph{semiparametric} discrete choice models, which have been studied extensively in the econometrics literature \citep{Cosslett1983,KleinSpady1993,Manski1975,Manski1985,Horowitz1992,KimPollard1990,Han1987,Sherman1993}.
-This literature, however, focuses on reward (utility) models that are prescribed by finite-dimensional structural parameters, imposes stringent assumptions so that these structural parameters become identifiable from choice data, and develops methods and theory for estimation of and inference on these structural parameters, as they are themselves their target of interest.
+Specifying a known reward-preference link is, however, not actually necessary for a structural/generative interpretation, meaning one that assumes preferences optimize a random utility or equivalently that preferences are generated by some conditional probability distribution given demonstrations and reward.
+Letting the link be arbitrary and unknown gives rise to \emph{semiparametric} discrete choice models, which have been studied extensively in the econometrics literature \citep{McFadden1974,Cosslett1983,KleinSpady1993,Manski1975,Manski1985,Horowitz1992,KimPollard1990,Han1987,Sherman1993}.
+In that literature, however, the focus is typically structural estimation of finite-dimensional utility parameters under stringent conditions that make those parameters identifiable.

-In this paper, we study instead LLM alignment from preference data generated by a completely unknown link function and unknown reward function, where the target is the optimal reward-maximizing divergence-constrained policy.
-A key insight is that mere realizability of this optimal policy in our LLM policy class implies a so-called semiparametric \emph{single-index model} for preferences, which has an arbitrary unknown link function.
-The policy class induces a class of indices (corresponding to reward or utility functions), which can be an arbitrary nonparametric class, and moreover the true index (corresponding to the true reward function) is generally not identifiable.
-We study policy learning methods and analyze bounds on the policy difference to the optimal policy.
-We call the resulting approach Semiparametric Preference Optimization (SPO).
+In this paper, we bring this classical econometric idea to bear on the modern RLHF problem by shifting the target from structural estimation to policy learning.
+We study policy alignment from preference data generated by a completely unknown link function and unknown reward function, where the target is the optimal reward-maximizing divergence-constrained policy.
+A key insight is that mere realizability of this optimal policy in our policy class implies a semiparametric \emph{single-index model} for preferences, with an arbitrary unknown link function.
+The policy class induces a class of indices, which we let be an arbitrary nonparametric class, and the true index (corresponding to the true reward) is generally not identifiable.
+Methodologically, this requires extending econometric semiparametric ideas from low-dimensional structural models to policy classes rich enough to include neural policies and transformer LLMs, and developing guarantees that depend on generic functional complexity rather than parametric dimension.
+We develop the Semiparametric Preference Optimization (SPO) approach that optimizes the policy by fitting its implied index and develop and analyze various instantiations.

-\subsection{Summary of contributions}
+\subsubsection{Summary of contributions}